lucapodo/llm4vis-index/README.md

 By leveraging these dimensions, it becomes feasible to categorize and evaluate all proposed approaches in the literature, providing a comprehensive overview of the current state-of-the-art in this domain.

 ## LLM4VIS index contents
-[Add introduction to the content sections.
-Describe each dimension]
+The LLM4VIS (Language Models for Visual Information Systems) index serves as a comprehensive guide to resources, tools, research papers, models, frameworks, datasets, benchmarks, and guidance relevant to the intersection of language and visual information systems.
+Below is an overview of each dimension covered in the index.
-- Tools: [what it contains]
+- Tools: This section comprises essential resources like Python libraries and tools necessary to implement an effective Language Models for Visual Information Systems (LLM4Vis) approach.
-- Research Paper: ...
+- Research Paper: This section compiles academic papers exploring large language models applied to the data visualization field
-- Models: ...
+- Models: This section contains all the models fine-tuned on the LLM4VIS tasks
-- Framework: ...
+- Framework: This section contains all the works focused on developing the LLM4VIS framework
-- Dataset: ...
+- Dataset: This section contains a comprehensive list of all the datasets, categorized based on their task (e.g., captioning, nl2vis, ...)
-- Benchmark and Guidance: ...
+- Benchmark and Guidance: This section contains all the research papers that provide guidelines or benchmarks for the other researchers.

 ### Tools
 | Name | Description |